Ogu–Bolo: Culture

 The Ogu/Bolo people have a distinctive and diverse culture, showcased in their festivals, cultural attire, and food.
 Important traditions in the culture of Ogu/Bolo people are the Iria puberty and marriage ceremonies, wrestling, traditional plays, burial rites, installation of chiefs, traditional rulers' ceremonies, and rites connected with day-to-day life.

-Masquerades play a particularly important culture role.
+Masquerades play a particularly important cultural role.
 Some are colourful with make-ups or paraphernalia, and are a common sight throughout communities, especially during festive occasions.
 These performances are either religious, historical, or the personifications of legends, and are accompanied by song, music, and dance.
 Musical instruments used include pots and drums, wooden gongs, horns, and xylophones.
 All these are made locally by experts with an ancient tradition behind their craftsmanship.

 Carving of masks and ceremonial canoes is a revered art, having matured in style and quality over generations.
 Gradually, the purely functional forms of these carvings were given new dimension and refinement which reflected a sense of aesthetic values.

 The dances, plays, and masquerades depict the religious, social, and working life of the people.
 In turn, the life of the people has been greatly influenced by their culture.
 Thus, a spiritually ennobling circle has been set up.
-The Ogu man's (Okrika-Ijaw) confidence, his love of truth, fair-play, and wholesome dealings can all be traced to the influence of his unique cultural heritage.
+The Ogu man's (Okrika-Ijaw) confidence, his love of truth, fair play, and wholesome dealings can all be traced to the influence of his unique cultural heritage.